-But the first chapter of Hebrews comes before the second chapter and is therefore, an essential precedent of the second chapter.
-The first chapter must be followed, and must be understood to the second chapter in order to be able to follow and understand the second chapter.
+But the first chapter of Hebrews comes before the second chapter, and is, therefore, an essential precedent of the second chapter.
+The first chapter must be followed, and must be understood in order to be able to follow and understand the second chapter.